KMatyjaszczyk/BitComparing/README.md

 # BitComparing
-A simple bit application that compares number of bits, which are equal in two hashes.
+A simple application that compares number of bits, which are equal in two hashes.